Ike-Ikechukwu/beautyspot-sales-data-warehouse/README.md

 The Bronze layer stores the raw datasets exactly as they were received.

+The CSV files were imported using the SQL Server Flat File Import Wizard.

 Tables created:
 -  bronze.beautyspot_sales_sls
 -  bronze.beautyspot_prd_details_inv

 No transformations were performed at this stage.
-This layer acts as the source of truth for the raw data.
+The goal was simply to preserve the original data for reference and traceability.

+### Silver Layer: Data Cleaning and Structuring

+The silver layer is were the data was cleaned and standardized

+Before moving data from bronze into the Silver layer, the tables structure were created and several quality checks were performed.

+#### Creating The Silver Tables
+Two tables were created in this layer:

+-  silver.beautyspot_sales_sls
+-  silver.beautyspot_prd_details_inv

+click to view the script.

 #### Data Quality Checks

-Before moving data into the Silver layer, several quality checks were performed.
+The following data quality checks were performed:

-These checks included:

 -  Checking for duplicate part numbers
 -  Identifying null values in text, numeric, and date columns
 -  Removing unwanted spaces in string fields
 -  Verifying consistent formatting

+click to view the script.